Suspect in German politician's murder confesses | DW | 26.06.2019

 Lübcke was found with a gunshot wound to the head in early in June.

 The 65-year-old was a member of Chancellor Angela Merkel's conservative Christian Democratic Union (CDU) and led a regional government office in the city of Kassel.
-He had previously received death threats for his pro-migrant views.
+He had previously received death threats after defending asylum seekers' rights.

+News magazine Der Spiegel reported that Stephan E. said he had been specifically motivated by remarks made by Lübcke during a townhall meeting in October 2015.
+Facing hecklers from an anti-immigrant movement, Lübcke said, "It is worth living in our country.
+Here you must stand up for values, and whoever doesn't stand up for these values can leave this country any time if they don't agree with them."

 Read more: Opinion: German politician's murder is an attack on democracy